Follow TV Tropes

 Dr. Roosevelt (contains spoilers)

-A massive supercomputer that talks through a teddy bear, whom the president of Thracia reports to.
+A massive AI supercomputer that talks through a teddy bear and advises the president of the United States of Thracia.
 It wants to exterminate most of humanity and make robots the dominant lifeform on the planet, with it as their ruler.
-It hopes Dr. Abullah's plan to blow up a magma chamber beneath Thracia will facilitate his own plan.
+It hopes Dr. Abullah's plan to blow up a magma chamber beneath Thracia will facilitate its own plan.

 • Greater-Scope Villain: It is implied to be the force behind the entire story, telling the president to start a war in Persia, leading to all the problems that causes.